Freeze-Thaw Concrete Testing

 The Sonometer determines changes in resonant frequency of concrete specimens subjected to alternate cycles of freezing and thawing with the Humboldt freeze-thaw cabinet.
 This apparatus closely follows design parameters set up over 40 years ago by the Portland Cement Association research laboratories.
 The original PCA design has been modified by changing to solid state circuitry and addition of a built-in cathode ray oscilloscope.
 No other resonant frequency system includes an oscilloscope despite being strongly recommended in ASTM C215 paragraph 4.2.
 Other systems offer an oscilloscope connection.
 The oscilloscope confirms that peak reading on meter is actual resonance and not a harmonic.

 Humboldt provides a wide selection of freeze-thaw equipment from several manufacturers to choose from.
-If you have questions or need help selecting equipment, please call us at 1.800.544.7220 or use our Quick Response form.
+If you have questions or need help selecting equipment, please call us at 1.800.544.7220 or use our Ask Humboldt form.